-- Changed the time frame for approval form recovery literature from the current minimum of 150 days to a minimum of one year for book length pieces; the World Board may exercise its discretion to set a shorter period for shorter pieces of literature but that period will not be less than 150 days. - Adopted Chapters One through Nine, the Preface, and the Conclusion of the proposed Public Relations Handbook as a replacement for the current A Guide to Public Information. - Adopted Chapters 10-13 of the Public Relations Handbook.
+- Changed the time frame for approval form recovery literature from the current minimum of 150 days to a minimum of one year for book-length pieces; the World Board may exercise its discretion to set a shorter period for shorter pieces of literature, but that period will not be less than 150 days.
+(The policy for a one-year approval period for book-length pieces was removed at WSC 2010 in new business.) - Adopted Chapters One through Nine, the Preface, and the Conclusion of the proposed Public Relations Handbook as a replacement for the current A Guide to Public Information. - Adopted Chapters 10-13 of the Public Relations Handbook.
 These chapters are adaptable and revisable with World Board approval.
-At WSC 2008, Chapters 5-13 were made adaptable by the World Board. - To allow the World Board to approve the resource material used as Addenda in the Public Relations Handbook on an ongoing basis, including preface, foreword, glossary of terms, and appendix, etc.
+At WSC 2008, Chapters 5-13 were made adaptable by the World Board.

-Adopted the proposed Area Planning Tool, which is adaptable or revisable with World Board approval.
+- To allow the World Board to approve the resource material used as Addenda in the Public Relations Handbook on an ongoing basis, including preface, foreword, glossary of terms, and appendix, etc. - Adopted the proposed Area Planning Tool, which is adaptable or revisable with World Board approval.